 Like many people, you likely have questions related to the cost of hospice care, and whether your private insurance or Medicare pays for this valuable end-of-life service.
 Please don’t hesitate to contact us with any questions about hospice coverage at (800) 229-8183 or by filling out our online form here.

 Yes, Medicare Pays for Hospice Care

 Most hospice patients in New Jersey have their hospice care covered through Medicare Part A, specifically the Medicare Hospice Benefit.
-This benefit pays for all hospice services related to the person’s terminal illness and any other related conditions.
+This benefit covers the cost of hospice care services related to the person’s terminal illness and any other related conditions.

 It’s important to note that the hospice benefit will not cover medications, medical equipment or services that are unrelated to the terminal diagnosis.
 For example, if a person has long-standing high blood pressure but is admitted to hospice due to terminal cancer, the hospice benefit will pay for the cancer drugs, but not the blood-pressure medications.
 The hospice staff can tell you which drugs are related to your terminal diagnosis, and which are not.
 In addition, costs of room and board are not part of the Medicare hospice benefit.

 Samaritan Healthcare & Hospice is certified by Medicare to provide hospice care.
 We accept their reimbursement as coverage for services related to the primary hospice diagnosis.
 For care unrelated to the terminal diagnosis, Medicare A/B will continue to provide patients their routine benefits including physician visits.

 As a requirement for Medicare to pay for hospice care, the patient must be entitled to Part A of Medicare and be certified as being terminally ill — having a prognosis of 6 months or less if the disease runs its normal course — by their attending physician and Samaritan’s medical director.